shawnr/practical-javascript/organizing-code/71-functions.md

 ```
 We could even be building up a much more complex Object or Array of values that could be returned and stored in the `total` variable.
 Sometimes this is needed when we have to track additional metadata (such as what tax rate was applied, or what time the transaction was processed).

 Using functions to process information and return data is a powerful tool for building complex programs.

-Try out some of the examples below.
+## Exercises
+Please try working these exercises to practice some of the skills we've learned in this section.

 {% exercise %}
 Define a function that would capitalize a string.